-Financing of Startups
+Financing of Startups in Germany

-Business angel, venture capital, financing rounds, bank loans and support programs
+Business angel, venture capital, financing rounds, bank loans and support programs in german practice

 The financing of the company is one of the decisive steps on the way from the business idea to the first financing rounds and the successful exit or stay-in of the founders.
 In each phase, founders must identify the appropriate form of financing for themselves and have access to it.
 The focus is on economic as well as legal and tax issues.